-WHY GO: A fishing village turned rock ‘n roll hub, Somers Point NJ was the drinking nightlife counterpoint to dry Ocean City – a bridge away – and still is.
+WHY GO: A fishing village turned rock ‘n roll hub, Somers Point NJ was the drinking nightlife counterpoint to dry Ocean City – a bridge away.
+It still is.
 Though 50’s/60’s rock venues like Tony Mart’s (mythologized in the movie Eddie and the Cruisers) have shuttered (headliners moved ten miles away to Atlantic City), Somers Point is still the place to go for surprisingly good grub and cocktails, as Ocean City remains a dry town.

 But that’s the half of it, especially for visitors.
 Somers Point has managed to keep current without a hint of gentrification.
 It’s the kind of place where the Mayor, Jack Glasser, is so proud of his burg and its constituents, he’s willing to take time out of his busy day to escort a travel writer to his favorite places.
-Which includes his office (where he’ll offer visitors a bite of chocolate).
+Which includes his office (where he offers visitors a bite of chocolate).

 Things to Do in Somers Point NJ

 This 3-story brick home, overlooking Great Egg Harbor, was built by the grandfather of Richard Somers in 1725.
 Finished in the Flemish Bond pattern, it’s the oldest home in Atlantic County NJ.
 The namesake of the town, Col. Richard Somers was a Revolutionary War Naval hero who was born here and died fighting pirates off the Barbary Coast in the Mediterranean Sea.
 Open Sat/Sun 9:30-3:30.